seatable/seatable-scripts/manual/javascript/base.md

 #### getRows

-Get rows of a specific view.
+Get all the rows of the view and return an array

 ```javascript
 const rows = base.getRows(table: Object/String, view: Object/String);